LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 -------------------------------

 Some schemas accept either a concrete value or a function that computes that value.
 Use ``addFunctionAsValueAlternative`` to declare this relationship explicitly.
-The callback has its own schema name but reads from the same input path as the concrete field:
+The recommended overload lets Inlet own the callback's internal storage name and associates it with the concrete field's input path:

 .. code-block:: C++

   inlet.addFunctionAsValueAlternative(
-    "scale_callback",
     axom::inlet::FunctionTag::Vector,
     {},
     "scale");
   inlet.addDoubleArray("scale");

 With this schema, ``scale = {2.0, 3.0, 4.0}`` populates ``scale``,
-while ``scale = function() return {2.0, 3.0, 4.0} end`` populates ``scale_callback``.
+while ``scale = function() return {2.0, 3.0, 4.0} end`` supplies the function
+alternative associated with ``scale``.
+Use ``containsFunctionValueAlternative("scale")`` and ``getFunctionValueAlternative("scale")`` on the containing ``Container`` to query and retrieve it without depending on an internal schema name.

+An overload that takes a schema name first remains available when the callback needs an independently addressable schema entry.
+Both forms accept an ``InputPath`` descriptor when exact or collection-relative resolution needs to be explicit.

 The two schema entries may be added in either order.
 A function encountered at a normal field path remains a type error unless this alternative has been declared.
-``addFunctionAsValueAlternative`` also accepts an ``InputPath`` descriptor when exact or collection-relative resolution needs to be explicit.

-Only the selected schema entry exists: ``contains`` reports the concrete field when a value was supplied and the function entry when a callback was supplied.
-A value with an unrelated type matches neither entry and fails verification.
+Only the selected representation exists: ``contains`` reports the concrete field when a value was supplied, and ``containsFunctionValueAlternative`` reports the callback when a function was supplied.
+A value with an unrelated type matches neither representation and fails verification.
 The shared input path is recognized by strict containers and is not reported as unexpected.

 The returned function and the concrete field remain independently verifiable schema entries.
 Consequently, ``required()`` and registered verifiers apply to the entry on